markcarcillar/Binary-Conversion-Python/README.md

 ```
 ValueError: This value is not binary.
 Make sure it only contains 0 or 1 and not start with 0.
 ```
-  4. Get the decimal value of binary number
+  4. Get the decimal value of binary number.
 ```python
 binary = BinaryToDecimal(101010)
 print(binary.decimal) # Use the decimal property